JustSeadragon/IntertwineAPI/README.md

-# CoreAPI
+# IntertwineAPI
-Core API will allow you to create programmable apps with ease.
+Intertwine API will allow you to create programmable apps with ease.

 # How To Use